 Tantalum is one of the materials which production increases every year.
 Around 1400 tons of tantalum is produced worldwide per year.
 Around 60% of the tantalum is used in capacitors for electronic equipment like Desktop PCs, Mobile phones or others (Chancerel, et al., 2013).

-The concentration of tantalum in electronic scrap is low and the present economic value is not very high compared to other metals like gold or palladium which it makes challenging to recycle tantalum from electron scrap.
+The concentration of tantalum in electronic scrap is low and the present economic value is not very high compared to other metals like gold or palladium, which makes challenging to recycle tantalum from electron scrap.
 At the present time, the recycling process is focused on the recycling of precious metals caused due to the fact that the economic value is much higher compared to other materials.

 The concentration of tantalum in tantalum capacitor scrap is between 35% and 50% which makes it economically attractive to recycle tantalum capacitors (Chancerel, et al., 2013).
 The approach of automatic optical inspection (AOI) for tantalum capacitor localization on PCBs and the automatically selective disassembly of the tantalum capacitors can increase the recycling rate and prevent from a worldwide lack of tantalum caused by high production rates.
 A market for tantalum capacitor scrap already exists (Tantalumrecycling, 2015).